 As Franklin Roosevelt wrote: 'Mothers and fathers, by the kind of life they build within the four walls of the home, are largely responsible for the future social and public life of the country.'

-* Personal, Social and Health Education (PSHE) is still not a compulsory subject at school, despite the hard work of the PSHE Association.
+* Personal, Social, Health Education and Economic (PSHE) is still not a compulsory subject at school, despite the hard work of the PSHE Association.

 * There is a high rate of teenage pregnancy in the UK.

-* Children in the UK are the least happy in Europe (UNICEF Report)
+* Children in the UK are less happy than those in many other European countries.
+(UNICEF report).